everx-labs/ever-sdk/README.md

 ## How to avoid Soft Breaking Problems

 Soft Breaking is API changes that include only new optional fields in the existing structures.
-This changes are fully backward compatible for JSON Interface.
+These changes are fully backward compatible for JSON Interface.

 But in Rust such changes can produce some problems with an old client code.